Daniel Pérez Fernández

 Led the development of N2O-paraffin combustion based hybrid rocket engines, as the Chief of the Propulsion Department and Project Manager of the M2 hybrid engine.

-Gained knowledge in Computational Fluid Dynamics (CFD), programming, aerodynamics, avionics, and instrumentation and control.
+Gained knowledge in Computational Fluid Dynamics (CFD), programming, aerodynamics, avionics, and instrumentation and control, among others.

 Mathematical Olympiad: